SucreRouge/RasPi-DroneNav/README.md

 **shapedetector.py** - Class of an object which identifies the shape.

-### src_additional folder - contains additional programs for testing
+### *src_additional folder - contains additional programs for testing*

 **controlsTest.py** - Allows to test and configure control through LibrePilot by using computer keyboard.

+**controlsTest_pure.py** - Allows to test and configure control through LibrePilot by using computer keyboard.
+Only direct keyboard control but with throttling.
+Better written than the previous one.

-### src_ard folder - programs for AVR microcontroller which generates PWMs for CC3D
+### *src_ard folder - programs for AVR microcontroller which generates PWMs for CC3D*

 **dronePWMControl** - First version of generating custom PWM on Arduino Uno.